 Look for LEED

 Perhaps the best way to save energy in your apartment is to rent or buy one that is designed from the ground up to use less energy.
-There are a few buildings around that have gone for LEED or other certifications that ensure that measure are taken to reduce energy use.
+There are a few buildings around that have gone for LEED or other certifications that ensure that measures are taken to reduce energy use.
 They are not a lot of them and they are usually a bit more expensive, but you will most likely have a lower energy bill.

 Seal it up